Best-Practice Prescribing and Drug Diversion Training for West Virginia Nurses (3 Hours)

 COMMONLY DIVERTED/ABUSED DRUGS

 - Pain medications/narcotics.
 Opioid pain relievers (narcotics) are the most commonly diverted controlled prescription drugs (SAMHSA, 2013a).
-Opioid medications are effective for the treatment of pain and have been used appropriately to manage pain for millions of people.
-Increased rates of abuse and overdose deaths related to opioid pain relievers in the past decade have raised concerns about proper use of these medications in the treatment of chronic pain.
+Opioid medications are effective for the treatment of pain and have been used appropriately to manage pain for millions of people, however increased rates of abuse and overdose deaths have raised concerns about proper use of these medications in the treatment of chronic pain.

 - Stimulants.
 Stimulants are prescribed primarily for treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 They may also be used as an adjunct medication in the treatment of depression.
-When taken non-medically, stimulants can induce a feeling of euphoria and thus have a high potential for abuse and diversion.
+When taken nonmedically, stimulants can induce a feeling of euphoria and thus have a high potential for abuse and diversion.
 They also have a cognitive enhancement effect that has contributed to non-medical use by professionals, athletes, and older individuals.
-Non-medical use of stimulants poses serious health consequences, including addiction, cardiovascular events, and psychosis (NIDA, 2011b).
+Nonmedical use of stimulants poses serious health consequences, including addiction, cardiovascular events, and psychosis (NIDA, 2017b).

 Sources of Drug Diversion